JBlitzar/s1-cv/panorama-stitching/NOTES.md

 Used AI to try the opencv builtin SIFT and it worked so now I have to debug my algorithm.

 Working on incrementally adding back stuff from main.py into stitch-builtin until stuff breaks.

+My builtin RANSAC doesn't work and I don't know why.
+Maybe it's just not enough iterations?
+I timed stuff to identify bottlenecks.

+Soo I just vectorized with numpy and increased the number of keypoints.
+Except now all of the points are collapsing??